 The Judicial College Guidelines can give you a greater idea of your potential general damages compensation.
 Compensation for general damages relates to the severity of the injury as well as the pain and suffering caused.
 This can relate to any physical or psychological injuries caused by negligence.
 This isn’t the only head of loss in a personal injury claim as we will explain below.

 The figures are taken from the latest guidelines, published in April 2022.
 Please remember that these figures only relate to successful claims in England and Wales and that the compensation brackets are not guaranteed for your claim as the amount you receive is dependent on the nature of your specific case and also.
-This is also why we cannot provide an average payout for a back injury at work in the UK.
+Also note that the first entry in this table is an estimate figure and not based on the Judicial College Guidelines.

 If you prefer, you can contact us for free at a time that works for you.
 We can provide you with a compensation estimate and even connect you with a solicitor from our panel who could help build your case.